learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   - 920
 - What items are currently pinned in your cohort Slack channel?
   - Daily schedule and vet tec email
-    What items are bookmarked in your Slack channel?
+- What items are bookmarked in your Slack channel?
+  - google drive, daily schedule, github
-    What is your favorite Slack emoji?
+- What is your favorite Slack emoji?
+- 🫠
   What is the fourth unit of the class?
   What should you do if you are going to miss class?
   What time does the classroom Zoom open every morning?
   What is the tech stack at LEARN?
   What terminal command will show you all the content of your current directory?
   How do you open your text editor from the terminal?
   In HTML and CSS, what is the difference between a class and an id?
   What is an HMTL attribute?
   What is CSS?
   What is git?
   What is your personal plan if you find yourself without internet?

 ### Git Terms and Commands